jnk-cons/easy-rscp/docu/docs/service/extension-points.md

 ### Listener
 For instances of type `ConnectionBuilder` any number of `RSCPRequestResponseListener` can be registered.
 These listeners are called at different points in the request-response cycle.

+???+ info "TypeScript"

+    In TypeScript you can pass the listeners to the ConnectionFactory

 === "Kotlin"
     ```kotlin
     val connectionBuilder = ConnectionBuilder()